proxmox/proxmox-backup/docs/storage.rst

    subdirectories per directory.
 That number comes from the 2\ :sup:`16` pre-created chunk namespace directories, and the ``.`` and ``..`` default directory entries.
-This requirement excludes certain filesystems and filesystem configuration from being supported for a datastore.
+This requirement excludes certain filesystems and filesystem configurations from being supported for a datastore.
 For example, ``ext3`` as a whole or ``ext4`` with the ``dir_nlink`` feature manually disabled.